idrinth-api-bench/issues/CONTRIBUTING.md

 #### Language

-If you'd like to test translations theres an auto rebuild in the project root:
+If you'd like to test translations there's an auto-rebuild in the project root:
 ```bash
 npm run language
 ```